A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Algorithm design

-Before presenting our algorithm, we explain the restrictions in sharing information and knowledge available to each party in the market mechanism.
-As for the consumers, they are not willing to reveal their economic and technical specifications, including the cost function $C_n(x_n)$ and the maximum available flexibility $\hat{x}_n$, to the BRP, DSO or any other consumer.
-The BRP, as the buyer of flexibility and the market operator, is not willing to share the required total flexibility $\xf$ with the consumers.
+In this section, we present a decentralized market clearing method to compute the v-GNE of the game $\mathcal{G}$ in \eqref{eq_game}.
+Both the utility company and the DSO are willing to engage in this algorithm, because at v-GNE, energy consumers are unlikely to deviate unilaterally from their promised bids and the physical network constraints are maintained.
+We first explain the restrictions in sharing information and knowledge available to each party in our energy balancing problem.
+As for the consumers, they are not willing to reveal their economic and technical specifications, including the cost function $C_n(x_n)$ and the maximum available flexibility $\hat{x}_n$, to the utility company, the DSO or any other consumers.
+The utility company is not willing to share the load adjustment requirement $\xf$ with the consumers.
 Finally, the physical specifications of the system, such as network topology and line parameters are only known to the DSO.